oneplaneteducation/open-iot-stem/README.md

 ## Installation
 - Obtain a copy of this repository using one of the following methods
 - Download a compressed copy (*.zip)
-  - Click the green CODE button at the top.
+  - Click the green CODE button at the top
+  - Select Download ZIP
 	### OR